-Many people who identify as LGBTQ (the acronym stands for Lesbian Gay Bisexual Trans Queer / Questioning) feel they cannot reveal or talk about their sexual identity to their friends, families and community.
+Many people who identify as LGBTQI+ (the acronym stands for Lesbian Gay Bisexual Trans Queer / Questioning) can often go through an internal process of discovery before revealing this to others.

 - They will be told that being gay is ‘unnatural’ or not normal.